Bypass VPN Blocks Using the Power of Obfuscation

 How VPN Data Transforms into ‘Obfuscated’ Packets

-When you connected to an “Obfuscated Server” or activate the “StealthVPN” feature, it pushes forward a mechanism that makes it impossible to block VPN tunnels.
+When you connect to an “Obfuscated Server” or activate the “StealthVPN” feature, it pushes forward a mechanism that makes it impossible to block VPN tunnels.

 Bear in mind though the process may differ depending on the type of Obfuscation.
 Since most VPNs use the XOR Obfuscation method, I have highlighted the steps for this particular feature:

 Step #1 – Activating Regular OpenVPN Encrypted Connection